hmchen47/DataScience/ML/MLNN-Hinton/12-Boltzmann.md

   + Issue
     + running model w/ 100 samples and the same 100 fantasy particles for every mini-batch
     + Able to estimate the "negative phase statistics" well w/ only 100 negative examples to characterize the whole space of possible configurations?
-    + find all interesting problems the GLOBAL configuration space is highly multi-modal
+    + find all interesting problems $\to$ the GLOBAL configuration space is highly multi-modal
     + how to find and represent all the modes w/ only 100 particles?

 + Effective mixing rate